-"It is said that using natural gas to make bitumen is akin to turning gold into lead," Eddy Isaacs, executive director of the provincial government's Alberta Energy Research Institute (AERI), told a Calgary oil conference.
-"We lose value every time we use it."
+"It is said that using natural gas to make bitumen is akin to turning gold into lead," a Calgary oil conference heard from Eddy Isaacs, executive director of the provincial government's Alberta Energy Research Institute (AERI)."We lose value every time we use it."

 Isaacs drew no quarrels from executives and analysts who attended the crowded conference, an annual event staged by the provincial- and federal government backed Canadian Energy Research Institute.
 At the same time as he spoke, officers of oilsands developers, such as Suncor Inc., were making vows to stockholders at corporate annual meetings that action will be taken to control costs with new technology and conservation measures.